 I will visit you in your home and listen to your concerns and what outcome you would like to achieve.

 I will observe and interact with your dog, learning about their personality, I will offer practical advice and suitable tasks and work with you and your dog together, so you can gain confidence in the skills.

 What an owner can expect of me:

-I will offer advice and support that is practical to each individual dog, owner and associated family/household and to make sure owner is aware of procedures/actions before starting.
+Advice and support that is practical to each individual dog, owner and associated family/household Make you aware of procedures/actions before starting.

-I will model procedures/actions to owner and support you to be self sufficient with procedures/actions, by offering clear structured instructions and tasks enabling you to reach required goals.
+Model procedures/actions to owner and support you to be self sufficient, Clear structured instructions and tasks enabling you to reach required goals.